wistia/wistia-open-docs/_posts/social-sharing.md

 Christmas morning, except instead of presents you get your video content in your Twitter feed.

-{% post_image hashed_id: 'a2255839136f83fdde7f87dc924e5361404d8491', class: 'center' %}
+{% post_image hashed_id: '0e7c6be2dfc7eaadda1c3fee7bd68b902714b4e0', class: 'center' %}

 ### Twitter Handle

 Want to make sure your videos always get the Twitter credit they deserve?
 Of course you do!

-If you'd like to associate Wistia account with your Twitter handle, just head into **Account Settings** and then click **Account**.
-Head up, you'll need to be logged in as the Account Owner to pull this off!
+If you'd like to associate your Wistia account with your Twitter handle, just head into **Account Settings** and then click **Account**.
+Heads up, you'll need to be logged in as the Account Owner to pull this off!

 Scroll to the Twitter Handle heading and enter your username.